pushpamanjunath-tech/pushpamanjunath-tech/README.md

 ## 🚀 About Me

-- 🔭 Currently building and improving projects day by day — latest: *Library Management System* in Java
+- 🔭 Currently building and improving projects day by day — latest:
 - 🌱 Learning **React.js**, **API integration**, and **UI/UX design**
 - 💡 Passionate about turning ideas into real products using clean and modern web technologies
 - 🛠️ Skilled in both **Frontend** and **Java Backend** development